50 Ways to Make Your New Year’s Resolutions Stick in 2019

 Make sure your resolution is doable long-term

 Although resolution-keeping includes meeting short-term or time-sensitive goals, this ideally leads to new habits for the long-term.
 “Quick fixes won’t make you healthier long-term, so you shouldn’t focus on a change you only plan to make for a few weeks or months,” says Palinski-Wade.
 “Ask yourself if you can foresee yourself sticking to this goal next year and in five years—your resolution should be focused on a lifestyle change you can maintain for life.”
-Get inspired by these life-changing resolutions you’ll want to keep up forever.
+Here are 13 life-changing resolutions you’ll want to keep up forever.

 Try trial and error to find what works